NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5, KnightLab Requires at least: 2.0.2
 Tested up to: 4.1
-Stable tag: 2.35.6.0
+Stable tag: 3.3.10.0

 Use the incredible HTML5 Timeline developed by Knight Lab on your website.
 As easy as writing a shortcode.

 == Description ==

 A simple shortcode plugin to add the TimelineJS made by Knight Lab.
+Now updated to support TimelineJS3.

-Supports custom width and height, [custom map styles by Stamen](http://maps.stamen.com/#content "Check the website for all the possible styles"), [Google Spreadsheet and JSON data sources](http://timeline.knightlab.com/ "Learn how to create your data source") and many more.
+Supports custom width and height, [Google Spreadsheet and JSON data sources](http://timeline.knightlab.com/ "Learn how to create your data source") and many more.

 Checkout how to create your amazing Timeline at http://timeline.knightlab.com/